 Delivery Vehicle Accidents

 If you are able to prove your case by a preponderance of the evidence, you will be able to seek economic and non-economic damages for your harm.
-These damages typically include medical bills, rehabilitation costs, pain and suffering, property damage, and lost income and earning capacity, as well as any other costs stemming from the accident.Contact a Fort Myers Attorney to Discuss Your Truck Accident Case
+These damages typically include medical bills, rehabilitation costs, pain and suffering, property damage, and lost income and earning capacity, as well as any other costs stemming from the accident.Our Legal Team

-If you were injured or someone in your family died in a delivery vehicle accident, we can guide you through the legal process of asserting your rights.
-At Lusk, Drasites & Tolisano, our Fort Myers truck accident lawyers can help you understand your options.
-We know how devastating motor vehicle accidents can be, and you can trust that we will make every effort to get you full and fair compensation.
-We also represent injured people in Naples, Port Charlotte, Lehigh Acres, and Sarasota, among other cities in Southwest Florida.
-Call us toll-free at (800) 283-7442 or contact us through our online form to set up a free consultation with a motor vehicle collision lawyer.
+If you were injured or someone in your family died in a delivery truck accident, we can guide you through the legal process of asserting your rights.
+At Lusk, Drasites, & Tolisano, our truck accident lawyers can help you understand your options.
+We know how devastating tractor trailer accidents can be, and you can trust that we will make every effort to get you full and fair compensation.

 We represent injured people near Cape Coral, Fort Myers, and Naples.
 To request your free legal consultation with one of our Florida truck accident lawyers, call us toll free at (800) 283-7442.